ismb logoismb logo kompakt

 Signal analysis

-From our point of view, the detailed evaluation of available measurement data is a decisive step towards solving vibration tasks.
-Only if the measured vibrations are interpreted correctly, the causes of problems can be identified, and optimization potentials be uncovered.
+The detailed and targeted evaluation and interpretation of measurement data is a decisive step for us in solving your vibration problems.
+Only when the measured vibration signals are comprehensively analyzed and interpreted can the causes of vibration problems be reliably identified and optimization potential uncovered.
 The complex field of signal analysis is therefore one of ISMB's core competencies.

-Based on frequency analyses, the dynamic properties of a system can be extracted with the help of task-specific signal analysis.
-Thus, among other things, it can be precisely investigated how the system reacts to the excitation frequencies present.
+With the help of task-specific signal analysis techniques, we decipher the decisive dynamic properties of your vibration system.
 For the signal analysis of time-invariant and time-variant vibration quantities, we use the following methods, among others:

-• Spectral analysis: FFT, auto spectra, transfer functions with phase reference, coherence functions
+• Spectral analysis: frequency analysis, FFT, autospectra, transfer functions with phase reference, coherence functions

-• Waterfall or sonogram display of the time or speed-dependent development of spectra
+• Waterfall or sonogram representation of the time- or speed-dependent course of spectra

-• Order analysis, Campbell representation, order cuts, Vold-Kalman filtering, resampling
+• Order analysis, Campbell representation, order slices, Vold-Kalman filtering, resampling

 • Wavelet analysis

-• Speed detection from analogue or TTL signal; alternatively: derivation of the speed curve from suitable vibration signals
+• Speed acquisition from analog or TTL signal; alternatively: derivation of the speed curve from suitable vibration signals

 • Cepstrum analysis

-• Representation of operating vibration modes on wireframe models (ODS)
+• Representation of operating vibration modes or operating deflection shapes (ODS) on wireframe models

-• Expansion of measured vibration shapes on FE models
+• Expansion of measured vibration modes to FE models

-• Filtering of measured data with low-pass, high-pass and band-pass filters
+• Filtering measurement data with low-pass, high-pass, band-pass

 • Analysis of vibration orbits